Police officers neglected duty in Saskatchewan toddler's death: complaints commission - The Turtle Island News

 The two officers arrived six minutes later and spoke with the mother outside the home.
 The report says she told officers that the father was intoxicated and had pushed her down some steps.

-Frenchman told police she just wanted to get her son, her clothes and wait for a ride to come from La Ronge, more than 200 kilometres north of the city, the report says.
+Frenchman told police she just wanted to get her son and her clothes and wait for a ride to come from La Ronge, more than 200 kilometres north of the city, the report says.

 The officers went to the front door and the father came to the window but refused to open the door.
 Officers later said that they believed he didn’t appear intoxicated and the mother didn’t want to pursue an assault investigation.